-The EASL Guidelines aim to assist physicians, healthcare providers, but also patients and interested individuals in the clinical decision-making process.
-Therefore, the EASL Guidelines present a range of state-of-the-art approaches for the diagnosis and treatment of liver diseases.
+EASL’s Clinical Practice Guidelines assist physicians, healthcare providers, patients and other interested parties in the clinical decision-making process.
+The EASL Guidelines present a range of state-of-the-art approaches for the diagnosis and treatment of liver diseases.

-One possible reason for the success of the EASL Guidelines is the streamlined process.
+One possible reason for the success of our guidelines is the streamlined process.
 This has allowed for a fast response and timely publication of clinical recommendations when there are new developments in a field.
 This was especially relevant for chronic HCV infection.
 The rapid development of treatment regimens has prompted the EASL Governing Board to commission regular updates of ‘‘HCV treatment recommendations”on an almost yearly basis since 2014.
-In 2019 EASL launched The first guideline for hepatitis B. Updated versions for the EASL guideline for Hepatitis B followed in 2012 and 2017.
+In 2019, EASL launched The first guideline for hepatitis B. Updated versions for the EASL guidelines for Hepatitis B followed in 2012 and 2017.

 This responsive process of CPG development in almost all areas of hepatology has only been made possible by the commitment of a small team of 5–8 world-leading experts (the ‘‘CPG panel”) and the meticulous evaluation of the CPGs by three independent experts (at least one from outside Europe), as well as the EASL Governing Board.
 EASL is very grateful for the continuous and outstanding support provided by these experts from our community.